 Frequently Asked Questions

-Children born by Test Tube Baby are somehow a little more prone to health issues in future.
-The female patients who have taken IVF are at a risk of getting high blood pressure along with OHSS.
+Children born by Test Tube Baby are somehow a little more prone to health issues in the future.
+Female patients who have taken IVF are at risk of getting high blood pressure along with OHSS.

 In vitro fertilization increases the risk of musculoskeletal, eyes, reproductive organs, heart defects, nervous system deformities, premature births, and low birth weight.
 Maternal and paternal variables, as well as IVF, appear to pose risks.